soffes/blog/posts/2010-01-03-app-store-rejection.markdown

 ### Why I Care So Much

 I understand Apple's reasoning for this, but I don't like it.
 There are a lot of things that many apps rely on that are undocumented.
-Even worse, Apple will let [certain apps use undocumented APIs](http://daringfireball.net/2008/11/google_mobile_uses_private_iphone_apis) which is so unfair. *We just want consistency Apple.*
+Even worse, Apple will let [certain apps use undocumented APIs](http://daringfireball.net/2008/11/google_mobile_uses_private_iphone_apis) which is so unfair. ==We just want consistency Apple.==

 All of the apps that I mentioned earlier that got rejected, got rejected for `UIWebView` (the view that shows Safari-like content in an app) undocumented APIs.
 [Bible][] was using undocumented methods for scrolling.
 Without the use of these undocumented APIs, the ability to scroll the webview without the user is impossible.
 [X3watch][] got rejected for the same thing undocumented API (as well their keywords).
 My other client's app got rejected for disabling the scrolling of a webview with an undocumented API.
 So frustrating.